Child Custody & Visitation

 Fighting for Parental Rights in Cleveland County & Surrounding Areas

 In the state of Oklahoma, both parents are granted physical child custody of any child born during their marriage.
-In some child custody cases, physical custody can be granted to both parents where a child was born out of wedlock, but there must be agreement established explaining that the husband will be the child’s father.
+In some child custody situations, physical custody can be granted to both parents where a child was born out of wedlock, but there must be agreement established explaining that the husband will be the child’s father.
 This means that both parents can live with their child until a court order has been finalized.

 Call (405) 266-5072or contact us online today to consult a child custody lawyer serving Norman, Oklahoma!